awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 The list of possible job statuses is as follows:

 - `QUEUED`: The job has been accepted but has yet to start.
-Jobs are started asynchronously by a Lambda invoked by the [DynamoDB event stream][DynamoDB Streams] for the Jobs table.
+Jobs are started asynchronously by a Lambda invoked by the [DynamoDB event stream][dynamodb streams] for the Jobs table.
 - `RUNNING`: The job is still in progress.
 - `FORGET_COMPLETED_CLEANUP_IN_PROGRESS`: The job is still in progress.
 - `COMPLETED`: The job finished successfully.